Uniform inference for value functions: The model

+In Example~\ref{ex:bounds}, the bounds on the quantile function are an example where $A(x)$ varies with $x$.
+It would be notationally simpler to consider optimization problems over the rectangle $\mathcal{X} \times \mathcal{U}$.
+However, given an $x$-varying set of constraints we would need to use ``indicator functions'' as they are used in the optimization literature, e.g. we would change the optimization problem to $\tilde{f}(u, x) = f(u, x) + \delta_A(u, x)$, where $\delta_A(u, x) = 0$ for $u \in A(x)$ and (for maximization) $\delta_A(u, x) = -\infty$ for $u \notin A(x)$.
+This takes us out of the realm of bounded functions and towards the consideration of epi- or hypographs, which may be more complicated.
+For example, see \citet{BuecherSegersVolgushev14}.
+The literature on weak convergence in the space of bounded functions is voluminous and more familiar to researchers in economics.

-To analyze the asymptotic distributions of these examples, one would typically rely on the delta method because $\psi$ is a nonlinear map from objective function to value function.
-In the next section we discuss the difficulties we encounter with this approach and a solution for the purposes of uniform inference.
+To analyze the asymptotic properties of the above examples with plug-in estimates, one would typically rely on the delta method because $\psi$ is a nonlinear map from objective function to value function.
+In the next section we discuss the difficulties encountered with the delta method for value functions and a solution for the purposes of uniform inference.